Me in August 2017

-My name is Rachel, I’m 35 and this is my fifth blog.
+My name is Rachel, I’m 37 and this is my fifth blog.
 I have a job as a Youth Services Library Assistant at my local public library, so I get to work with children, teens and their parents all day (which is exactly the subject I got my Masters in and what I want to do).
-I present Storytimes for ages 0-5, have created an Art History/Crafts program and a Book Club for tweens, along with working at the various desks and helping people find the books and other materials they need.
+I work primarily with Teens now and have created Adulting 101 and writing programs as well as continuing to find speakers for our Real Talk program (which brings real issues for teens via informative presentations).
+I have also presented Storytimes for ages 0-5, created an Art History/Crafts program and a Book Club for tweens.
+I also work at the various desks and helping people find the books and other materials they need.

 I was born in Germany, but grew up in the US, predominantly the Southeast, though I don’t really have an accent unless I’m tired or happen to be around other Southerners.
-I currently live in Phoenix, Arizona and have lived in the state for a little over 5 years.
+I currently live in Phoenix, Arizona and have lived in the state for almost 8 years.
 This is an entirely different climate from what I grew up with, but I enjoy living here although the summers are ridiculously hot and I do miss green-ness and actual seasons (so we usually end up going up to Northern Arizona, where is all forests and mountains).

 Eleven Other Random Facts About Me: